nklsla/KubeNest/setup/setup_ssh.md

-# Setup SSH for internet
+# Setup a public SSH service
 This will be the nessecary steps to have a secure SSH service exposed to the internet.

 __TODO: HOW TO SET UP SSH KEYS.
 FROM GITHUB?__